-· Develop and test environmental fate, physiologically-based toxicokinetic (PBTK), bioaccumulation, exposure and risk assessment models.
-These mass balance models build from decades of research by Don Mackay and others (Frank Gobas, Frank Wania) to predict and simulate chemical behaviour in vitro bioassays, fate in the environment, and toxicokinetics in animals (e.g., fish, rodents, humans) in test systems and the natural environment.
+· Develop and test environmental fate, physiologically-based toxicokinetic (PBTK), bioaccumulation, exposure and risk estimation models.
+These mass balance models build from decades of research to predict and simulate chemical behaviour in test systems (e.g., in vitro and in vivo bioassays), toxicokinetics in animals (e.g., fish, rodents, humans), and fate in the natural environment.
 Our models are commonly applied in regulatory contexts to simulate chemical exposures and risks to ecological receptors (e.g., RAIDAR model) and to humans (e.g., RAIDAR-ICE model).

 · Develop and validate Quantitative Structure-Activity Relationship (QSAR) models to predict chemical information such as biodegradation half-lives (e.g., by microorganisms) and biotransformation half-lives (e.g., in fish and humans).
 This chemical information is used in hazard, exposure and risk assessment.